 In cases of conservatory policy violations, the conservatory first determines the appropriate process to employ based on the individual set of circumstances surrounding the infraction.
-Cases may be referred to the Student Conduct system, Office of Title IX Coordination, or managed through informal hearings with staff.
-Academic policy violations are reviewed through Jeremy Van Buskirk, Associate Dean for Academic Affairs, Ruth Blackburn, Director of Student Counseling, and finally Judy Bose, Dean of the Conservatory.
+Cases involving instances of sexual misconduct, harassment, or assault may be reported to the Title IX Coordinator; other types of nonacademic policy violations should be reported directly to Student Services.
+Academic policy violations are reviewed by the Dean of the Conservatory.

 (adapted from the Bard College Student Handbook)

 Every semester Nicole Shervington, Registrar will publish registration guidelines.
 During the registration period, students meet with their career coach, department chair, and primary studio instructor to discuss course selection.
 Students are responsible for knowing and reviewing their program requirements and for seeking advice about them.
 Nicole Shervington, Registrar may be consulted to review academic progress, enrollment status, as well as other details relevant to continuing and successfully completing academic programs.